-Novel compound development processes at Bayer now include various tier 1 and higher-tier test designs to characterize the toxicity to bees at a much earlier stage of the early development process in order to identify and remove unfavorable chemistry from development.
+Novel compound development processes at Bayer now include various tier 1 and highertier test designs to characterize the toxicity to bees at a much earlier stage of the early development process to identify and remove unfavorable chemistry from development.
 Bayer's efforts to provide growers with critical tools that are compatible with relevant pollinators for the crop continue from early research through the life cycle of the asset.
 Specific to neonicotinoids, this is demonstrated by Bayer's effort to provide higher-tier studies to better characterize risks associated with specific use conditions, as well as refine uses and mitigations to minimize risk to bees.
 Broader efforts include collaborative research between Exeter University, Rothamsted Research and Bayer to enhance the understanding of bee metabolism and underlying mechanisms of sensitivity to better inform Bayer compound development prioritization and risk evaluations of uses.

 Neonicotinoid crop protection products have been used by farmers around the world for over 30 years.
 During that time, routine incident monitoring reports have documented a limited number of instances of harmful pesticide-pollinator interactions.
-In their 2016 preliminary pollinator risk assessment of imidacloprid, U.S. regulators noted very few bee incidents over many years of use.
-In fact, there has not been a single documented honeybee colony loss in the U.S. that can be attributed to exposure following a legal application of imidacloprid, despite its widespread use in agriculture.
+In their 2016 preliminary pollinator risk assessment of imidacloprid, US regulators noted very few bee incidents over many years of use.
+In fact, there has not been a single documented honeybee colony loss in the US that can be attributed to exposure following a legal application of imidacloprid, despite its widespread use in agriculture.
 Annual monitoring reports confirm that the number of harmful incidents remains rather low in European countries, such as the UK and Germany (Jones, 2016, Appendix VI; Thompson & Thorbahn, 2009, Appendix VII).

-Bayer has developed its own internal adverse incident reporting system, CAIRnew, and has been using it for many years.
-It is a worldwide software solution for reporting, managing, documenting, and analyzing incidents, complaints and product recalls with the goal of enhancing risk mitigation capabilities.
+Bayer has binding internal regulations in place that provide clear guidance on handling incidents and has developed its own internal adverse incident reporting system, CAIRnew, which has been in use for many years.
+It is a worldwide software solution for reporting, managing, documenting and analyzing incidents, complaints and product recalls with the goal of enhancing risk mitigation capabilities.
 This system aims to optimize response, traceability, compliance and collaboration.
 Bee-related incidents can be entered into the system, along with other types of incidents.
 Bayer uses the information entered into CAIRnew to qualitatively calibrate its risk management based on early awareness of cases/hotspots and takes follow-up actions.
-In addition to CAIRnew, Bayer would appreciate a more systematic official management process of data collection, regarding human and environmental safety, so we can better interpret risk management processes.
+In addition to CAIRnew, Bayer would appreciate a more systematic official management process of data collection and sharing of human and environmental safety data to continuously broaden and improve the available database at global scale.